Hyunwoo Cho

 Gyeonggi/Seoul

 This dialect, which includes the district of Gyeonggi as well as South Korea’s capital, bears what is usually considered to be the “standard” form of Korean.
 Whether it’s in textbooks or in news reports, this dialect is usually utilized when people are addressing the general public.
 As a result of its universal nature, most everyone in Korea will understand it.
-While every idol is likely to speak the Gyeonggi dialect, only a few are from the district itself, including Shownu fo MONSTA X and Chaeyoung from TWICE!
+While every idol is likely to speak the Gyeonggi dialect, only a few are from the district itself, including Shownu of MONSTA X and Chaeyoung from TWICE!

 Busan